MorphiaOrg/morphia-docs/content/morphia/2.4/mapping.md

 2. The names of the arguments must match the names of the fields.
 Here, there is a bit of flexibility.
 The argument name can match either the field name as found in the source or the mapped name as determined by any `@Property` annotation.
-While this is likely to be the most common case as it is the simplest, for various this won't always be possible or preferable.
+While this is likely to be the most common case as it is the simplest, for various reasons this won't always be possible or preferable.
 If a constructor argument name can't mirror the field name, using the [@Name](javadoc/dev/morphia/annotations/Name.html) annotation, an explicit name can be given so that the argument can be properly matched to a field.